 - Priority is given to disabled customers in the Qmatic queuing system, if information related to their situation is kept in the Bank’s records; and

 - Counters have lower tellers for serving orthopedically-disabled customers.

 Garanti has created ‘experience standards’ to highlight important points in communicating with disabled customers, to help ensure a standardized approach and quality service to our disabled customers.
 Various trainings are provided to Bank employees to create higher awareness regarding disabilities.
 In addition, how to communicate with customers with disabilities has been an integral part of the Bank’s disabled-friendly banking program.
-All employees that communicate directly with customers have received the training, as did volunteers from head-quarters.
+All employees that communicate directly with customers have received the training.